 [USA Note: This preliminary study may be update at future WP 5D meetings.]

 A1.3.1 Technical characteristics

+To address the questions posed in 5D/TEMP/347R1:

+Which P-series Recommendations have been used and for which purposes?
+Has terrain data been considered?

+M.2101 with beamforming AAS antenna, P.2001-4, P.2108-1, F.758-8 and 5D/583 WRC-2023 Fixed Service parameters are used.

+Terrain data is considered, as well as smooth Earth.

+Which technical characteristics, operational parameters have been applied for the services/systems and, which of them deviate from the parameters agreed by the contributing groups and why?

+All IMT parameters are as prescribed in the 5D chairman’s report.

+Which methods have been used for interference calculations and simulation methodologies and are these baseline studies or sensitivity analysis?

+Monte-Carlo analysis is used with P.2101 and P.2001.

 A1.3.1.1 Technical and operational characteristics of IMT systems operating in the frequency band 7 125-8 400 MHz

-The IMT system characteristics are provided in Annex 4.15 to Document 5D/563.
+The IMT system characteristics are provided in Annex 4.15 to Document 5D//TEMP/361.
 The list of IMT modelling assumptions are provided in Attachment C. Utilizing Recommendation ITU-R M.2101, an IMT network was created with base station (BS) sectors arranged in a hexagonal grid of 19 tri-sectorized sites.
 Each hexagon represents a sector with 120-degree azimuth coverage.
-In each iteration of the simulation, the BS forms three beams simultaneously serving 3 User Equipments (UEs).
+In each iteration of the simulation, the BS forms three beams simultaneously serving 3 User Equipment (UEs).

 Figure A1.3.1.1.-1